-VyprVPN is probably the cheapest provider on this list and they offer one of the biggest server networks too, with users able to choose from more than 70 different countries around the world.
+VyprVPN is probably the cheapest provider on this list and they offer a generous server network, with users able to choose from more than 700 servers in 70 different countries around the world.
 To top that offering off, VyprVPN stands alone on this list for owning every single one of their servers, so you always know who’s handling your data.
 Their connections are pretty fast too, although can slow down if you are connected to a particularly far-flung location.

 If you subscribe to their premium package you can take advantage of their ultra-secure Chameleon protocol too, which when combined with great privacy protections offer great all-around security.
 VyprVPN is available through their dedicated apps on Windows, Mac OS, Android, iOS, and Android TV.